bayesianbrad/pyfo/README.md

 which we save as `<model_name>.clj` .
 In this instance `model_name = onedimgauss`, therefore we save as onedimgauss.clj
 ## Performing the inference

-Ensure that your model, in this case `onedimgauss.clj` is in the same directory, in which you are placing the following inference script.
+Ensure that your model, in this case `onedimgauss.clj`, is in the same directory in which you are placing the following inference script.

 ```python